libratbag/libratbag/_sources/dbus.rst.txt

         profile must be active at all times.
 This property is read-only, use the :func:`SetActive` method to activate a profile.

+.. attribute:: IsDirty

+        :type: b
+        :flags: read-only, mutable

+        True if this profile is dirty, false otherwise.

+        Dirty, that is, the device needs committing after being configured.
+        This property becomes `true` whenever any other property of the profile is updated.

 .. attribute:: Resolutions

         :type: ao